the-isf-academy/making-with-code-zola/site/content/courses/cs9/unit00/labs/lab3_loops/_index.md

 8
 13
 21
-24
+34
 ```

 ---

 ### [Visualize the Fibonacci Sequence]

-Now with your working code make Fibonacci visualized pattern inspired by flowers and pinecones.
+Use your working code draw a pattern that utilizes the Fibonacci sequence.

 {{< figure src="images/courses/cs9/unit00/00_variables_pinecone.png" width=75% alt-text="Fibonacci drawing" >}}

 {{< code-action "First, use your Fibonacci code to draw a single spiral." >}}  You can do this by drawing a
-line for each number in the Fibonacci sequence and connecting the lines at a standard angle.
+line for each number in the Fibonacci sequence and connecting the lines at a consistent angle.

 {{< figure src="images/courses/cs9/unit00/00_variables_spiral.png" title="Fibonacci spiral" >}}

 ### [Multiple spirals]
 {{< code-action "Loop the drawing code to draw multiple spirals originating from the center." >}}

 Now, the Turtle should draw something like this: